Seeing your cat throw up right after using the litter box can be alarming.

 4. Constipation and Blockage

-Constipation can also be a reason for your cat to vomit in the litter box.
+Constipation can also cause your cat to vomit in the litter box.
 Any blockage in their intestines causes extreme pain, leading to nausea and vomiting.
+If you see your cat struggling in the litter box, please consult your vet ASAP.

 5. Anxiety and Stress